Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Motivation

 \section{Motivation}

-\paragraph{A systematic understanding of MLLM under distributional shifts.} While instruction-following MLLMs are designed to handle a diverse range of tasks, they often struggle with specialized domains \cite{zhang2024out, zhou2024adapting}, perform poorly on simple image classification tasks \cite{zhai2024investigating, zhang2024vlmclf}, and exhibit hallucinations \cite{li2023evaluating, ye2025beaf}.
-We argue that {the fundamental cause of these failure modes in MLLMs can be traced back to distribution shifts}.
-Specifically, the poor performance on classification tasks and specialized distributions can be attributed to shifts between instruction tuning distribution $P_{\mathbf{X}Y}$ and evaluation distribution $Q_{\mathbf{X}Y}$.
-Throughout this work, we comprehensively analyze three types of distributional shifts that can arise in MLLM:

-\begin{enumerate} \item \textit{\textbf{Visual shift}}: the marginal distribution of visual query undergoes shift $D(P_{X_{v}}\|Q_{X_{v}}) \gg 0$, while that of text query remains largely unchanged $D(P_{X_{t}}\|Q_{X_{t}}) \approx 0$. \item \textit{\textbf{Text shift}}: the marginal distribution of text query undergoes shift $D(P_{X_{t}}\|Q_{X_{t}}) \gg 0$, while that of visual query remains largely unchanged $D(P_{X_{v}}\|Q_{X_{v}})\approx 0$. \item \textit{\textbf{Joint shift}}: both visual and text queries suffer shifts simultaneously, and the relationship between visual and text queries may also shift $D(P_{\mathbf{X}}\|Q_{\mathbf{X}}) \gg 0$, \end{enumerate} where $D$ denotes a divergence that measures the discrepancy between distributions $P$ and $Q$.
+\paragraph{A systematic understanding of MLLM under distributional shifts.} While instruction-following MLLMs are designed to handle a diverse range of tasks, they often struggle with specialized domains \cite{zhang2024out, zhou2024adapting}, perform poorly on simple image classification tasks \cite{zhai2024investigating, zhang2024vlmclf}, and hallucinate to biased queries \cite{li2023evaluating, ye2025beaf}.
+We argue that the fundamental cause of these failure modes in MLLMs can be traced back to distribution shifts.
+Specifically, poor performance on classification tasks and specialized distributions can be attributed to shifts between instruction tuning distribution $P_{\mathbf{X}Y}$ and evaluation distribution $Q_{\mathbf{X}Y}$.
+This work comprehensively analyzes three types of distributional shifts that can arise in MLLM as follow: \begin{enumerate} \item \textit{\textbf{Visual shift}}: the marginal distribution of visual query undergoes shift $D(P_{X_{v}}\|Q_{X_{v}}) \gg 0$, while that of text query remains largely unchanged $D(P_{X_{t}}\|Q_{X_{t}}) \approx 0$. \item \textit{\textbf{Text shift}}: the marginal distribution of text query undergoes shift $D(P_{X_{t}}\|Q_{X_{t}}) \gg 0$, while that of visual query remains largely unchanged $D(P_{X_{v}}\|Q_{X_{v}})\approx 0$. \item \textit{\textbf{Joint shift}}: both visual and text queries suffer shifts simultaneously, and the relationship between visual and text queries may also shift $D(P_{\mathbf{X}}\|Q_{\mathbf{X}}) \gg 0$, \end{enumerate} where $D$ denotes a divergence that measures the discrepancy between distributions $P$ and $Q$.
 For $M=(P+Q)/2$, one can measure the Kullback-Leibler (KL) divergence and Jensen-Shannon (JS) divergence as below:

 \paragraph{Pilot study.} We hypothesize that: (1) performance degradation in MLLMs becomes more severe as $Q_{\mathbf{X}Y}$ deviates further from the $P_{\mathbf{X}Y}$; (2) the amount of total performance degradation can be factored into visual query shift and text query shift.
 To test these hypotheses, we design three types of shifts---visual shift, text shift, and joint shift---illustrated in Figure \ref{fig:shifts}, and evaluate MLLMs under these shifts.